ubugeeei/chibivue/book/online-book/src/10-minimum-example/094-compile-sfc-style.md

 ## Implementing a Virtual Module with the Content of the SFC Style Block

 For this example, let's consider a file named "App.vue" and implement a virtual module named "App.vue.css" for its style section.
-The process is straightforward: when a file named `**.vue.css` is loaded, we will retrieve the SFC using `fs.readFileSync` from the file path without the `.css` (i.e., the original Vue file),
-parse it to extract the content of the style tag, and return that content as the code.
+The process is straightforward: when a file named `**.vue.css` is loaded, we will retrieve the SFC using `fs.readFileSync` from the file path without the `.css` (i.e., the original Vue file), parse it to extract the content of the style tag, and return that content as the code.
-Ï

 ```ts
 export default function vitePluginChibivue(): Plugin {